What to do before someone steals your bike (and how to get it back if they do)

 Send a flier to all the shops in the area, include the police report number, serial number and link to your stolen bike listing.
 If someone tries to sell a suspicious bike, the shops will be armed with all relevant information to secure the bike and take action.

-Pay attention to Craigslist posts and watch for matching entries.
+Pay attention online marketplaces like Craigslist and Facebook Marketplace and keep an eye out for matching entries.
 If you find a bike that matches your description, do not attempt to re-acquire the bike through trickery, as this could be highly dangerous.
-Either pay the asking price or work with police to retrieve your stolen goods.
+Either pay the asking price (a hard pill to swallow, but truly the easiest, safest way to recover your bike) or work with police to retrieve your stolen goods.

 It is unlikely the police will accompany you to retrieve your bike, unless you have enough corroborating information.
 "We can't go into someone's house without a warrant," says Matheus, "otherwise we would be violating people's rights."

-With any luck, following these steps will help protect and recover your property, although most people aren't so lucky.
+Write down your serial number.
+Always lock your bike.
+Bring it inside when you're home.
+With any luck, following these steps will help protect and recover your property, but keep in mind most people aren't so lucky.

 Post a comment / write a review.